istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 ## Adding your application to the ambient mesh {#addtoambient}

+The ambient mesh data plane relies on the ztunnel DaemonSet to redirect traffic.
+Check the ztunnel pods to make sure they are in a healthy state:

+{{< text bash >}}
+$ kubectl get pods -n istio-system -l app=ztunnel
+NAME            READY   STATUS    RESTARTS   AGE ztunnel-29m52   1/1     Running   0          2m15s
+{{< /text >}}

-You can enable all pods in a given namespace to be part of an ambient mesh by simply labeling the namespace:
+Now you can enable all pods in a given namespace to be part of an ambient mesh by simply labeling the namespace:

 {{< text bash >}}